 Furthermore, limited resources and time at school reduce opportunities for students to explore their passions and pursue creative activities.
 Art programs are often cut when budgets are tight, denying students a way to express themselves.

-Sir Ken Robinson, an expert in creativity and education, did a study.
-He found that kids lose their natural curiosity and imagination as they go through school.
+Sir Ken Robinson, an expert in creativity and education, found that kids lose their natural curiosity and imagination as they go through school.
 This shows that we need an approach that values both knowledge and creative thinking.